101 – OCAD University

 The fall semester, beginning in September each year, is the only entry point for all programs.
-All applications must be received by February 1, 2018.
-You may only apply to 1 program at OCAD University.
+The recommended deadline to apply for all programs is February 3, 2020.
+Applications received after February 3, 2020, will be considered as space permits and some programs may not accept applications after this deadline.
+You may apply to only 1 program at OCAD University.

 Academic Entrance Requirements

-As an applicant from an Ontario high school, you must complete the Ontario Secondary School Diploma (OSSD) with an overall academic average of at least 70% in six 4U/M courses, including ENG4U with a minimum final grade of 70%.
-Find more information about academic requirements.
+As an applicant from an Ontario high school, you must complete the Ontario Secondary School Diploma (OSSD) with an overall academic average of at least 70% in six 4U/M courses, including ENG4U (or EAE4U) with a minimum final grade of 70%.

 English-Language Proficiency Requirements

-The Honours Bachelor of Arts in Visual and Critical Studies is a new degree program at OCAD U that officially launched in September 2014.
+The Honours Bachelor of Arts in Visual and Critical Studies is a new degree program at OCAD University that officially launched in September 2014.

-This program is offered under the written consent of the Ministry of Advanced Education and Skills Development for the period of June 2012 to June 2020.
+This program is offered under the written consent of the Ministry of Colleges and Universities for the period of June 2012 to June 2020.

 Prospective students are responsible for satisfying themselves that the program and the degree will be appropriate to their needs (e.g., acceptable to potential employers, professional licensing bodies or other educational institutions).

-A $50 fee, payable in advance to OCAD University, is required to cover the cost of the supplemental materials evaluation.
-Find further details and deadlines for submission of the supplemental application.
+A non-refundable $25 fee, payable in advance to the OUAC, is required to cover the cost of the evaluation of the supplemental assignments.

-Admission to OCAD University’s studio‑based degree programs (BDes and BFA) is based primarily on a portfolio assessment.
+Admission to OCAD University’s Bachelor of Design and Bachelor of Fine Arts degree programs is based primarily on a portfolio submission and assessment.
+Portfolio requirements may vary by program.
 All offers based on the strength of the portfolio are conditional upon successful completion of the academic entrance requirements.

-A $50 fee, payable in advance to OCAD University, is required to cover the cost of the portfolio review.
-Find specific portfolio guidelines and information about submission methods.
+A non-refundable $25 fee, payable in advance to the OUAC, is required to cover the cost of the portfolio review.

 Financial Aid and Awards